Code Standards. Business Decisions. Institutional Knowledge. All Injected.

 Get started in minutes

-Replace your static rules file with governed AI development.
+Replace your static rules file with knowledge that learns, proves itself, and gets injected automatically.

 # Install MindMeld CLI